-The Teacher Education Department coordinates all of the University's teacher preparation programs in collaboration with faculty from Science, English, Mathematics, Music, Physical Education, and Social Science.
+The Teacher Education Department coordinates all of the University's Educator Preparation Programs in collaboration with faculty from the various departments.
+The departments are as follows: Science, English, Mathematics, Music, Physical Education, and Social Science.

-The Teacher Education Department is comprised of the Office of Field Experience and Student Teaching/Clinical Practices, the Education 3rd Grade Lab, the Advisement Center, the Education Computer Laboratories, the other related support services and externally funded projects that support the educational programs.
-A department chair administers the daily operation of the department.
+The Teacher Education Department is comprised of the Office of Field Experience and Student Teaching | Clinical Practices, the Praxis Lab, the Student Advisement Center, the Education Computer Laboratories, the other related support services and externally funded projects that support the educational programs.
+A department chair administers the daily operations of the department.